 The spoon's other end features a mini-spatula in heat-resistant silicone, ideal for getting every last bit of jam, honey, or peanut butter out of narrow jars or prep bowls, as well as for icing cupcakes or spreading sauces.
 It’s not the most efficient tool for scraping clean a mixing bowl, but we loved how we could empty measuring cups of sticky ingredients that larger mixing spatulas left behind.
 The handle is long enough that the scraper doesn’t get in the way when mixing.

 Material: Beechwood | Length: 13.5 inches | Spoon Head Width: 2.68 inches

 Silicone grip could be longer

-This reasonably priced solid beechwood spoon is 14 inches long, so it’s great for deep pots or stir-frying at high temperatures.
+This reasonably-priced solid beechwood spoon is 14 inches long, so it’s great for deep pots or stir-frying at high temperatures.
 The rounded handle has a hole for hanging and a silicone inset for a comfortable, no-slip grip.
-Our tester thought both the silicone grip and the pre-oiled beechwood felt quite smooth, which was good because she naturally wanted to hold the spoon partway down the grip area, so her hand ended up partly on the wood and partly on the silicone.
+We thought both the silicone grip and the pre-oiled beechwood felt quite smooth, which was good because it felt more natural to hold the spoon partway down the grip area, settling partly on the wood and partly on the silicone.